fetaro/rbatch/README.md

 ```
 # RBatch Common Config
 #
-# This file format is YAML
+#   This file format is YAML.
 #

 # -------------------